 If desired, you can connect the app with other users.
 For example, you could connect your app to your spouse’s or your teen’s to see how they’ve been feeling lately.
 This can give you an excellent opportunity to check in if they might need support.

 You can encourage your kids to integrate the wheel of emotions into other coping methods, like journaling, creating art, exercising, or making music.
-If they’re nervous about you looking at their work, giving them some privacy and space is important.
-They may need to work through some things on their own, especially as they near adulthood.
+Giving them some privacy and space is important if they’re nervous about you looking at their work.
+They may need to work through some things independently, especially as they near adulthood.

 Hopefully, this post has helped you understand why the wheel of emotions could be a beneficial tool for your home, classroom, or therapy office.

-It helps kids(and adults) process all their different experiences with ease!
+It helps kids(and adults) easily process all their different experiences!